ISUgenomics/bioinformatics-workbook/xsede.md

 ## Who is Eligible.

-a researcher or educator at a U.S.-based institution, including federal research labs or commercial organizations,
+Researchers or educators at a U.S.-based institution, including federal research labs or commercial organizations are eligible to apply to be a PI for an allocation of compute time and storage.
+This includes postdoctoral researchers.
+PIs can give students accounts to use the allocation.

-postdoctoral researcher is eligible to serve as PI.
-After receiving an allocation,

-PIs can request that students be given accounts to use the allocation.

 ## How do I get an account?